coleenquadros/configuration/docs/app-sre/design-docs/jenkins-reboot.md

-In addition to this, we will deliver a Jenkins systemd service (**TODO** offer said unit upstream) that will do the `/safeExit` with the appropriate credentials and wait for 20 minutes before killing all jobs.
+In addition to this, we will deliver a Jenkins systemd service (**TODO** offer said unit upstream) that will do the `/safeExit` with the credentials of `app-sre-bot` and wait for 20 minutes before killing all jobs.
 This will prevent deadlocked jobs from stalling the reboot.

 Its key features would be: